RDCERP/note-taker/README.md

   ## Questions
-  For more information you can reach out to me at rdcerp@gmail.com or you can find me on GitHub at https://github.com/rdcerp
+  For more information you can reach out to me at rdcerp@gmail.com or you can find me on GitHub at https://github.com/rdcerp You can run the app by clicking the following link. https://radiant-citadel-34737.herokuapp.com/

   undefined